OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 4.2.
 Runtime model theft (manipulating the model itself or its input/output logic)
 Impact:  Confidentiality breach of intellectual property.

-Stealing model parameters from a live system.
+Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables or configuration files in the production environment)

 --------------------------------------
 ## 4.3.
 Insecure output handling
-Impact: Creates a weakness allowing attackers to use output for 'traditional' attacks such as XSS-Cross site scripting.
+Impact: Untrusted model output creates a weakness allowing attackers to use output for 'traditional' attacks such as XSS-Cross site scripting.

 This is like the standard output encoding issue, but the particularity is that the output of AI may include attacks such as XSS.
 See [OpenCRE on Output encoding and injection prevention](https://www.opencre.org/cre/161-451)